• Skip to primary navigation

 Phyllo (also called filo or fillo) is a super thin unleavened dough that’s used for making pastries.
 You'll often see it used in Middle Eastern and Balkan cooking, and you may have tried it in dishes such as spanakopita, baklava, or borek.

-This dough can be a little intimidating if you’ve never worked with it before, but it doesn't have to be.
-Try these simple tricks, and you’ll find that working with phyllo is actually pretty easy:
+This dough can feel a little intimidating to work with if you've never used it before, but it doesn't have to be.
+Try these simple tricks, and you’ll find that it's actually pretty easy:

-• Phyllo dough is usually purchased frozen.
+• Thaw overnight before using.
+Phyllo dough is typically purchased frozen.
 Make sure to thaw the dough overnight in your refrigerator before using (or according the package directions).

 • As you work, keep any unused phyllo dough covered at all times.

-• Brush the phyllo lightly with butter in between sheets of dough.
+• Brush the dough lightly with butter between layers.
 The butter adds a little moisture (and flavor) to the dough and helps the finished pie crust get crispy.

-• Don’t worry if you get a few rips and tears, or if a couple sheets of phyllo stick together.
+• Try not to be a perfectionist.
+Don’t worry if you get a few rips and tears, or if a couple sheets of phyllo stick together.
 Your pie will still turn out, and no one will notice these flaws except for you.

 • Work as fast as possible!